engn33r/internal-docs/docs/deployment.md

 - Triggered on merges to `main`.
 - Use long-lived secrets stored in the hosting provider’s secret store (e.g., Netlify env vars, Vercel project secrets).
 - Confirm the secure middleware is enabled before promoting the build.

-## Rollbacks

-- Retain at least the last two build artifacts so you can redeploy quickly.
-- Update the runbook section below if you automate rollbacks.